Toby-exe/AfroFighter/README.md

       - Once this attack is used the star will diseappear untill the event is completed again.
    - The event can be completed multiple times, but each play can only have at most 3 stars at once.

+ ***Movement***

+- The player has full control over which direction they're facing.
+This is indicated by the direction of the most recently pressed movement key (see 2.5.1).

 ### 2.3 Scene Objects

 `Scene` will display all objects to a `640px x 400px` screen, below are all the current `Scene Objects`